entu/api/README.md

 ## GET /entity
 Get list of entities.
 To filter entities by property value.
-Use dot separated list of *property*, *data type* and *operator* as query parameter(s).
+Use dot separated list of *property key*, *data type* and *operator* as query parameter(s).
 Operator is optional, but must be one of following:
 - **gt** - matches values that are greater than a specified value.
 - **gte** - Matches values that are greater than or equal to a specified value.
 - **lt** - Matches values that are less than a specified value.